Takarazuka, Hyōgo: History

 At one time, the idea was raised of merging Takarazuka with Itami, Kawanishi, and Inagawa, but it is currently on hold.

 Government

 Takarazuka has a mayor-council form of government with a directly elected mayor and a unicameral city council of 26 members.
 Takarazuka contributes three members to the Hyōgo Prefectural Assembly.
 In terms of national politics, the city is divided between the Hyōgo 6th districts of the lower house of the Diet of Japan.

 Economy

 Takarazuka has a mixed economy of commerce, manufacturing and market gardening.
-It is increasing a bedroom community for Osaka and Kobe, with quiet, upscale residential neighborhoods like Nigawa, Obayashi, Sakasegawa, and Hibarigaoka.
+It is increasingly becoming a bedroom community for Osaka and Kobe, with quiet, upscale residential neighborhoods like Nigawa, Obayashi, Sakasegawa, and Hibarigaoka.